pytorch/data/docs/source/tutorial.rst

 each worker will independently return all samples.
 In this case, there are 10 rows per file and 3 files, with a batch size of 5, that gives us 6 batches per worker.
 With 2 workers, we get 12 total batches from the ``DataLoader``.

 In order for DataPipe sharding to work with ``DataLoader``, we need to add the following.
-It is crucial to add ``ShardingFilter`` after ``Shuffler`` to ensure that all worker processes have the same order of data for sharding.

 .. code:: python